Home

 Tandy Model 102

 I can live (barely) with the 40 column display and somewhat limited software.
-It's got really really long battery life, a great keyboard, and prettymuch armorplated durability.
+It's got really really long battery life,a great keyboard,and prettymuch armorplated durability.
 I use it for ham radio logging when I'm operating portable.
 It runs for about 16 hours straight on 4 AA batteries.
-Tough to beat that.
-The Tandy hasn't gotten much use lately owing to the display starting to show signs of dying, and the $40 that Club100 wants for a new display is constantly being plowed into other computer projects around the house.
+Tough to beat that,though my latest acquisition (a Poqet PC (see below)) may someday dislodge the beloved M102...

 Poqet PC